Modelizer/Laravel-Selenium/README.md

 ## Requirements:
 1. Java should be installed on local machine.
-2. You should have at least basic understanding of phpunit.
+2. You should have at least basic understanding of PHPUnit.

 ## Installation guide:
 First get the package on your laravel instance